lightward/mechanic-tasks/docs/generate-a-discount-code-when-a-certain-product-is-purchased/README.md

 ### Options

-- **Required product ID:** The ID of the product that the customer must purchase, in order to qualify for the discount. ([Learn how to find the product ID.](https://learn.mechanic.dev/techniques/finding-a-resource-id))
+- **Required product:** The product that the customer must purchase, in order to qualify for the discount.
-- **Discount collection ID (optional):** The ID of a specific collection of products that the discount code should be good for. ([Learn how to find the collection ID.](https://learn.mechanic.dev/techniques/finding-a-resource-id))
+- **Discount collection (optional):** The specific collection of products that the discount code should be good for.
 - **Discount code prefix (optional):** A small piece of text to add to the beginning of the generated discount code.
 - **Discount fixed amount:** The money value to be subtracted.
 If you choose this option, you cannot choose a discount percentage.
 - **Discount percentage:** The percentage to be subtracted (e.g. 15).
 If you choose this option, you cannot choose a fixed discount amount.